Hanging lake trail in Colorado is one of our family’s favorite hikes in all seasons.

 There are no facilities so you must fill your backpack with water and snacks!
 Even seasoned hikers like us, need to stop and catch our breath.
 Plus, yummy snacks work wonders to keep the kids motivated.

 The vegetation is lush and beautiful.
 The kids found plenty of moss, bushes, and flowers to enjoy.
 The trail crosses back and forth over the creek on footbridges.
 Which gives the kids the chance to throw rocks in the creek.

 In the end, just before reaching the lake, you have to climb stairs that are carved into the rocks.

 There is an old metal railing to hold onto, but not much more.
 This is the only truly difficult part.

 Once you make it past the stairs you arrive at Hanging Lake and the Bridal Veil Falls.
-As you walk up the last of the stairs, the sun appears from under the tree covered path and you see the bright turquoise waters.
+As you walk up the last of the stairs, the sun appears from under the

 A boardwalk has been constructed around the lake to protect the shoreline.
 You can walk around the small lake on the platform and sit at the benches to relax.